sergei-mironov/vsim/README.md

 * Java part is buggy and works better on Windows (cygwin)

-* ./simenv is a rich bash function collection to run all the stuff here.
+* ./simenv is a bash function lib able to run all the stuff here.
-  ./revtest is a automatic testing tool
+  ./revtest is an automatic testing tool

 * The simulation is live in Sim monad which tracks running and breaking in a breakpoints.
 Breakpoint placement is semi-automatical.
 You should manually place 'breakpoint' function in resulting Haskell program before compiling it :)

 * Every VHDL value represented

     data Value t x = Value String t x deriving(Show)

 where t is a type and x is a (IORef r) where r is some structure representing values of type t.
-For Integers it is Int, for arrays it is (Array Int [x])
+For Integers it is Int, for arrays it is (ArrayR Int [x])

-* Every VHDL process is a function of type VProc () (), where wproc is a monad capable of stopping in a breakpoint or pausing on a wait- instructions.
+* Simulation is described by VSim monad, which is able to stop in a reakpoins.

+* VHDL processes and procedures are VProc (which contains VSim).
+VProc can pause execution in wait statements and do C-style returns.

 * Elaboration is performed in Elab monad which is cabable of changing simulator internall state called Memory.

+* Main simulation routine is in src\_r/Vsim/Runtime/Timewheel.hs. timewheel function returns the time of next event plus set of processes to kick.
+It is very inefficient since it scans every signal in the model in order to get it's time of activation.
+Suprisingly, this approach is the best I were able to implement (I've tried to sort global signal list and parallelisation)

 Webserver
 ---------